CSCfi/csc-user-guide/docs/apps/bowtie2.md

 ## Usage

-In Puhti, Bowtie2 can be taken in use as port of biokit module collection:
+In Puhti, Bowtie2 can be taken in use as part of the _biokit_ module collection:

 ```bash
 module load biokit